Pfizer dampens Astra bid hopes with German Merck cancer deal

 Winning access to AstraZeneca's cancer pipeline has been viewed as a major goal for Pfizer, which was unsuccessful with a $118 billion bid for the British group in May.
 It has a chance to renew its approach under British takeover rules from Nov.
 26.

-Shares in Merck jumped 2.4 percent on the news, while AstraZeneca slid 2.2 percent by 1010 GMT.
+Shares in Merck jumped 2.4 percent on the news, while AstraZeneca slid 2.2 percent by 0510 ET.
 The British company's stock had already fallen on Friday after several people familiar with the matter said Pfizer seemed unlikely to renew its approach.
-[ID:nL6N0T348W]

-Pfizer said immuno-oncology was "a top priority" for the firm but a spokeswoman said British rules did not allow it to make any comment on its intentions towards AstraZeneca.
+Pfizer said immuno-oncology was "a top priority" for the firm but a spokeswoman said British rules did not allow it to make any comment on its intentions toward AstraZeneca.

 HIGH PRICE